miko3k/iconized/README.md

 I feel two major features are missing:
 * a method to retrieve image metadata (hotspot position for CUR file...)
-* a method to select images to decode based on their metadata (this might be hard, because even if boundaries are wrong windows tend to display icon somehow, more research would be needed)
+* an ability to select images to decode based on their metadata (this might be harder than it seems, because even if boundaries are wrong windows tend to display icon somehow)

 ## Credits